Mid Range PCA

 1. Plead not guilty and have the matter heard before the Court, or

-When the Courts consider dealing with the matter via a non-conviction, the Court look at:
+When the Courts consider dealing with a mid range PCA offence via a non-conviction, the Courts consider:

 • The person’s character, antecedents, age, health, and mental condition,